yibocat/MohuPy/doc/project_english.md

 ## Planning Function
 1. Indeterminacy of the three fuzzy elements;
-2. The distance formula, similarity formula and correlation formula (generalized distance and Hausdorff distance) of the three fuzzy elements;
+2. The similarity formula and correlation formula (generalized distance and Hausdorff distance) of the three fuzzy elements;
 3. More functions of fuzzy sets (set sorting, set distance, similarity, correlation, comparison, intersection and union)